jspinak/brobot/docs/docs/05-theoretical-foundations/overall-model.md

 The State Management system (M) maintains an explicit set of active states (S_Ξ), enabling:

-- **Handling Multiple Active States:** The system can reason holistically about combinations like {StateA, StateB} as a coherent "world view," finding transitions available from *any* of the currently active states.
+- **Handling Multiple Active States:** The system can reason holistically about combinations like \{StateA, StateB\} as a coherent "world view," finding transitions available from *any* of the currently active states.

 - **Recovering from Unexpected Events:** When environmental stochasticity (Θ) causes unexpected state changes, M adjusts the active states using results from transitions and actions, giving the system an accurate understanding of its current context for recovery.